BMMADHUMITHA/weighted_rr/README.md

 Changing the wash mode while `WAITING_FOR_DETERGENT` with a pending Start request is rejected.

----

-## Recommended Flowcharts for Project Documentation

-The following diagrams provide a complete explanation of the modified functionality:

-1. **Normal Wash Flow**
-   Shows mode selection, detergent, door closure, Start, timer countdown, completion, and reset.

-2. **Start-Pending Flow**
-   Shows what happens when Start is pressed before detergent is filled.

-3. **Power Failure and Recovery**
-   Shows preservation of remaining time and resumption after power restoration.

-4. **High-Level State Transition Diagram**
-   Shows the overall machine state machine.

-5. **Concurrency Diagram**
-   Shows the relationship between the main thread, timer thread, shared machine state, and mutex.

----

 ## Summary

 The washing machine simulator is implemented as a mutex-protected state machine.